Sudhanshu practises commercial, arbitration and public international law.

 - PT Thiess Contractors Indonesia v PT Kaltim Prima Coal (Judgment of Teare J) [2012] EWCA Civ 525 – claim about the proper construction of a “Cash Distribution Agreement” for mining services and whether substantial sums of money, which had not been approved by an arbitral tribunal, had to be transferred into a “Dispute Account” by way of security.

-- BIT claim v Central Asian State – advised investors and drafted Notice of Claim in bilateral investment treaty claim relating to mining investments in a Central Asian State.
+- BIT claim v Central Asian State – bilateral investment treaty claim relating to mining investments in a Central Asian State, acted for investors.

 - Bluewater Energy Services BV v Technip Offshore International – acted in substantial arbitration and in subsequent court proceedings (Bluewater Energy Services BV v Technip Offshore International [2006] EWHC 2879) concerning the delivery and installation of an FPSO to the Sable Field, off the coast of South Africa.

-- Bechtel and others v Government of India – represented the Government of India in the bilateral investment treaty arbitration (under UNCITRAL rules) relating to the Dabhol Power Station.
+- Bechtel and others v Government of India – bilateral investment treaty arbitration (under UNCITRAL rules) relating to the Dabhol Power Station, acted for the Government of India.

 - Texuna International Ltd v Cairn Energy Plc – claim for over US$100million arising from unsuccessful bid for oil exploration rights in Turkmenistan.